luohancfd/tecio/README.md

 ## Introduction
-TecIO is a pure Python package licensed under GPL v3, created by Han Luo, designed to facilitate the reading and writing of data files in the Tecplot format.
-Please note that Tecplot is a registered trademark belonging to Tecplot, Inc. This package is not affiliated with or endorsed by Tecplot, Inc.
+TecIO is a pure Python package licensed under GPL v3, designed to facilitate the reading and writing of data files in the Tecplot&reg; binary format.
+Please note that Tecplot&reg; is a registered trademark belonging to Tecplot, Inc in the United States and other countries.
+This package is not affiliated with or endorsed by Tecplot, Inc.

-TecIO is written entirely in Python and does not require the installation of Tecplot or possession of a Tecplot license.
-However, you need to have [preplot](https://tecplot.com/2017/01/05/preplot-szl-convert-overview/) to read ASCII format file.
+TecIO is written entirely in Python and does not require the installation of Tecplot products; or possession of a Tecplot license.
+However, you need to have [Preplot&trade;](https://tecplot.com/2017/01/05/preplot-szl-convert-overview/) to read ASCII format file.

+Tecplot binary file format can be found at [360 data format guid](https://raw.githubusercontent.com/su2code/SU2/master/externals/tecio/360_data_format_guide.pdf) Appendix A.

 ## Installation
 You can install TecIO using pip: